Locations:

 Diagnosis and Tests

+There aren’t any laboratory tests to diagnose or confirm tetanus.
 Your healthcare provider will diagnose tetanus based on your symptoms.
-They will perform a physical examination and ask you about your medical history.
-There are no laboratory tests to diagnose or confirm tetanus.
+They’ll perform a physical examination and ask you about your medical history.

 Management and Treatment